Kengtung State: Early kingdoms

 According to local tradition, Khemāraṭṭha (ခေမာရဋ္ဌ), the predecessor state, was founded in an unknown date in the distant past.
 It was ruled by the Tai Khün of the Tai Yai (Shan) ethnic background.
 The current dynasty has its origins in the kingdom that was founded around 1243 by a prince named Mang Kun, said to be a delegate of King Mangrai.

 Despite the ethnic affinity of the ruling Tai with the Siamese to the south, Kengtung was led by Saopha princes who historically preferred to pay tribute to the Burmese kings to the west.
 The King of Mandalay restricted himself to exacting a yearly tribute, often in the form of offerings of ritual gold flowers, leaving the Kengtung rulers largely alone.
 The Salween river also acted as a protective natural border in the West hampering communication with Upper Burma.
 On the other hand, the kingdoms of Lanna and Ayutthaya, as well as the Chinese to the northeast, were closer, more bellicose and had easier access to the territory.

+The state was established as a tusi of the Ming dynasty in 1405.